Exercise Ardent: ROTOR upgrades

 Ardent took place before the new Type 80 radars had started installations, and so the ROTOR network controlling the operation had its mix of the original Chain Home and other wartime radars.
 The single experimental Type 80, still known as Green Garlic at the time, was used in the operation.
 According to Fighter Command, "the trial set at TEE gave outstanding results during the exercise."

 The problems with interception plotting being carried out manually had long been understood to be a significant issue.
+In the original Dowding system, Chain Home radars would measure the range and bearing to a selected formation, which took some time.
+These would then be converted to coordinates on the Ordnance Survey National Grid and then relayed by phone to the nearest operations room, where a wooden block would be placed on a large map to represent that formation.
+Controllers would then direct their fighters towards the targets.
+As the speeds of aircraft increased, the delays in this system meant the data was always out of date, and against jet aircraft it was essentially useless.

-Plans were underway to replace this system when the new radars were installed.
-A new system developed by the TRE took the intermediate signal being set to the radar station's displays, the "video" signal, and encoded that into a amplitude modulated signal on a microwave relay.
+Plans were underway to replace this system when the new Type 80 radars were installed.
+A system developed by the TRE took the intermediate signal being set to the radar station's displays, the "video", and encoded that into a amplitude modulated signal on a microwave relay.
 This allowed the image from the radar screen to be sent to a remote location, where it could be combined with similar feeds from other stations and thereby allow the ROTOR operations rooms to have a single unified view of the complete battle without having any manual plotting.
-While there were high hopes for the combined displays, it ultimately was never used in this form due to improvements in the radars themselves.
+This would mean the controllers would see the targets only seconds out of date.
+While there were high hopes for the combined displays, they never extensively used due to improvements in the radars themselves.